flyingeinstein/nimble/README.md

 * [done] move Module and related classes into Nimble namespace
 * get/set alias file should be moved to a config module
 * [done] move root rest/http handler out into new ModuleManager object (ModuleSet::rest/http will then be relative to the set's base path url)
-* write module/slot resolver function that takes a string and returns the ModuleSet, Module and (if present) the Slot number.
+* [done] write module/slot resolver function that takes a string and returns the ModuleSet, Module and (if present) the Slot number.
 * implement influx module

 ### ModuleSet is a Module, Module can contain sub-modules